cybersecurity-dev/ELF-Static-Toolkit/ELF Extractor via LIEF/ELFxtractor_via_Lief.md

 | executable or dynamic file                                  |      |     |     |      |
 | Contains a snapshot of the memory of a program when it       | No   | No  | No  | Yes  |
 | crashes                                                      |      |     |     |      |

+## Types of Segments

+* **PHDR**: This segment contains the program headers themselves, which are like a table of contents for the executable file.
+* **INTERP**: This segment specifies the interpreter that should be used to execute the program.
+* **LOAD**: This segment contains code or data that needs to be loaded into memory to run the program.
+* **DYNAMIC**: This segment contains information needed for dynamic linking, which is a way to link libraries of code at runtime.
+* **NOTE**: This segment contains additional information that might be useful for debugging or other tools.
+* **GNU_EH_FRAME**: This segment contains information about exception handling, which is a way for the program to gracefully deal with errors.
+* **GNU_STACK**: This segment indicates settings for the stack, which is a region of memory used for function calls and local variables.